Choosing the Right Course

 We are very pleased to be able to offer a range of subjects at Post-16 not available at GCSE.
 We suggest that you read through all the course details enclosed in this prospectus before you make your provisional choice.
 If you would like any further guidance then please feel free to contact Mr Stark at the school.

 Please note that A-Level courses are now all linear and students will be expected to continue their chosen courses for two years, with final examinations taking place at the end of Year 13.
 Students will be assessed throughout their Sixth Form career to measure their progress and they are expected to achieve grades in line with their potential in the end of Year 12 internal examinations.

 The two routes to success at The Bishop’s Stortford High School:

 Students study three linear A-Level subjects over their two years in the Sixth Form.
 Students with exceptional GCSE grades may study four linear A Level subjects.

 A total points score of at least 44 from your best eight GCSEs (and at least grade 5 in Mathematics and English Language).
 You must also fulfil each chosen subject’s entry criteria.

 At least 5 A*/grade 8s are expected for students wishing to study 4 A-Levels.

-Students study either the Level 3 BTEC Sport or BTEC Applied Science Diploma in addition to one linear A-Level subject.
-The majority of the assessment on the BTEC route is via coursework, however, approximately 35% will be via examination.
+Students study either the Level 3 BTEC Sport Diploma in addition to one linear A-Level subject.
+The majority of the assessment on the BTEC route is via six internally assessed Units, however, 45% will be via three externally assessed units.